Frank Finly vs WiserAdvisor: Generic CPL or Retirement Auction?

 Frank Finly only generates retirement-focused leads, captured through a tax-optimization tool that produces detailed financial profiles before the prospect is matched.
 Pricing uses a second-price auction so you set your bid ceiling rather than accepting a fixed CPL set by the platform.

 For retirement specialists, the structural fit is weak.
-WiserAdvisor can still play a low-priority role as a low-cost supplemental channel — useful for advisors who need volume and have intake capacity to handle qualification.
+WiserAdvisor can still play a low-priority role as a low-cost supplemental channel — useful for advisors who need volume and have intake capacity.
 For specialists optimizing for deep, retirement-specific leads, the math rarely favors it.